mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

           Each time this minion attacks, it has a 50% chance to attack again, attacking a random enemy.

 name:     Calculator
-text:     **Deploy**: Gain the combined Attack and Health of all Battle Pets in your hand.
+text:     **Deploy**: Gain the combined ⚔️ and ❤️ of all Battle Pets in your hand.

 name:     Captain Hank Hart
 text:     **Ranged** (2)
-          Whenever this minion deals damage, restore that much Health to it.
+          Whenever this minion deals damage, restore that much ❤️ to it.

 name:     Chassis of MECHAZ0R
 text:     **Forcefield**